-The Employer is committed to the principle that ethical practices are central to public accountability and delivery of effective and efficient Building, Engineering and Maintenance Services.

-Management, staff and unions are committed to the full implementation of the Code of Conduct for the Queensland Public Service, and encourages and recognises amongst other things, individual's honesty, respect for each other, and efficient and appropriate use of resources.

-The Employer will provide all employees with access to the Code of Conduct for the Queensland Public Service.
+- 6.9.1 The Employer is committed to the principle that ethical practices are central to public accountability and delivery of effective and efficient Building, Engineering and Maintenance Services. - 6.9.2 Management, staff and unions are committed to the full implementation of the Code of Conduct for the Queensland Public Service, and encourages and recognises amongst other things, individual's honesty, respect for each other, and efficient and appropriate use of resources. - 6.9.3 The Employer will provide all employees with access to the Code of Conduct for the Queensland Public Service.
 Employees are responsible for reading the Code of Conduct and contacting the Manager or their employers' Human Resource Unit if they require further information or if they come across an issue they do not know how to handle.

-PART 7 EMPLOYMENT SECURITY AND CONTRACTING
+PART 7 - EMPLOYMENT SECURITY AND CONTRACTING

-7.1 Employment security
+7.1 Employment Security

-- 7.1.1 The employer is committed to employment security for its permanent employees.
-This clause is to be read in conjunction with the Queensland Government's Employment Security Policy. - 7.1.2 The parties acknowledge that employment security for employees assists in ensuring workforce stability, cohesion and motivation and hence is central to achieving the objectives of this Agreement. - 7.1.3 There is no intention that there will be a net reduction of staffing during the life of this Agreement.
+- 7.1.1 The parties agree that the Queensland Government's Employment Security Policy applies.
+The employer is committed to employment security for its permanent employees.
+This clause is to be read in conjunction with the Queensland Government's Employment Security Policy. - 7.1.2 The parties acknowledge that employment security for employees assists in ensuring workforce stability, cohesion and motivation and hence is central to achieving the objectives of this Agreement.

+- 7.1.3 There is no intention that there will be a net reduction of staffing during the life of this Agreement.
 However, the parties recognise that the employer does not maintain fixed establishment numbers.
 Job reductions by forced redundancy or retrenchments will not occur. - 7.1.4 Volunteers, other unpaid persons or trainees will not be used to fill funded vacant positions. - 7.1.5 The employer supports the accepted industrial principle that temporary and casual employees have the right to raise concerns with their employer in relation to their employment status or any other work-related matters without fear of victimisation.
-Unions may refer instances of alleged victimisation directly to the BEMS SBU for attention. - 7.1.6 The employer acknowledges that long term casual employees have rights to unfair dismissal entitlements in accordance with the provisions of the relevant legislation. - 7.1.7 Nothing in this Agreement will prevent the provision of public health clinical services, which are provided by the private sector, because they are not able to be provided by the public sector.
+Unions may refer instances of alleged victimisation directly to the BEMS SBU for attention. - 7.1.6 The employer acknowledges that casual employees, other than short term casuals employees as defined by the IR Act have rights to unfair dismissal entitlements in accordance with the provisions of the relevant legislation. - 7.1.7 Nothing in this Agreement will prevent the provision of public health clinical services, which are provided by the private sector, because they are not able to be provided by the public sector.

-7.2 Permanent employment
+7.2 Permanent Employment

 - 7.2.1 The parties to this Agreement are committed to maximising permanent employment where possible.
-The use of labour hire, casual or temporary forms of employment should only be utilised where permanent employment is not viable or appropriate. - Additionally, the employer requires all employees of labour hire businesses to be paid, as a minimum, the remuneration payable to equivalent Department of Health or a Hospital and Health Service employees. - 7.2.2 The employer will utilise workforce planning and management strategies to assist in determining the appropriate workforce mix for current and future needs. - 7.2.3 Hospital and Health Service management will provide details of the instances of current contracted out BEM services and labour hire engagements on a quarterly basis to the Human Resources Branch, Department of Health and relevant union(s).
+The use of labour hire, casual or temporary forms of employment should only be utilised where permanent employment is not viable or appropriate.
+Additionally, the employer requires all employees of labour hire businesses to be paid, as a minimum, the remuneration payable to equivalent Department or HHS employees. - 7.2.2 The employer will utilise workforce planning and management strategies to assist in determining the appropriate workforce mix for current and future needs. - 7.2.3 HHS management will provide details of the instances of current contracted out BEM services and labour hire engagements on a quarterly basis to the Human Resources Branch, Department and relevant union/s.
 The details to be provided must include: